Earthshine in 2026: When to see it?

 So, when the moon appears as a slim crescent in our sky, a full Earth appears in the moon’s night sky.
 This full Earth is bright enough to faintly illuminate the night side (the unlit part) of the moon.

-When will earthshine be visible next in 2026?
+When to see the next earthshine in 2026?

-As the new moon falls on January 18, 2026, the next earthshine will be visible from January 13 to 15, 2026, on the unlit part of the waning crescent moon.
-Look for it in the eastern sky before sunrise, when the sky remains dark.
+As the new moon falls on June 15, 2026, the next earthshine will be visible from June 11 to 13, 2026, on the unlit part of the waning crescent moon.
+Look for it in the eastern sky before sunrise when the sky remains dark.

 Please bookmark Spaceandtelescope.com or follow us on Facebook and Twitter to get latest space news, upcoming skywatching events and astronomy-related content.